Semiclassical instanton theory for reaction rates at any temperature: How a rigorous real-time derivation solves the crossover temperature problem: Theory

 where we define $G(v):=A(t(v))/(v\omega)$ and $S(v):=S(t(v))$.\footnote{Importantly, with this definition $G(v)$ is a smooth function of $v$ for all $v\geq0$.} It is important to recognise that we will still recover the standard instanton result if we perform the integral over $v$ asymptotically below the crossover temperature [i.e.~using Eq.~(\ref{eq:steepest_descent})].
 This can be seen explicitly by first integrating asymptotically over $v$ to give

 and then using the chain rule $-v\omega S'(v)=S'(t)$ to show that $S(t^\star)=S(v^\star)$ and $(v^\star\omega)^2 S''(v^\star)=S''(t^\star)$.
 The advantage of making this transformation is that the behaviour at the crossover temperature becomes very simple.
-It just corresponds to the temperature at which the stationary point, $v^\star$, moves from being inside to outside of the integration range.
+It just corresponds to the temperature at which the stationary point, $v^\star$, moves from being inside to outside of the integration range, as we will now illustrate.

 Figure \ref{fig:uniform_diagram1} depicts $e^{-S(v)/\hbar}$ for three temperatures, one above crossover, one below crossover, and the other exactly at crossover.
 We see that, well below the crossover temperature, $e^{-S(v)/\hbar}$ is peaked far away from the boundary, and hence approximating the integrand as a Gaussian is a reasonable approximation.
 Equally, well above the crossover temperature we see that only the tail of the function $e^{-S(v)/\hbar}$ appears inside the integration region, and hence approximating the integrand with an exponential [as is done in Eq.~(\ref{eq:Parabolic_Barrier})] is also a reasonable approximation.
 However, exactly at the crossover temperature the stationary point $S'(v^\star)=0$ occurs exactly on the integration boundary, $v^\star=0$.
 This means that essentially half of the peak is outside of the integration range.
-Hence, instanton theory (which assumes the full peak in inside the integration bounds) is approximately a factor of two too large.
-When approaching the crossover temperature from above things are much worse, as the first derivative at the boundary approaches zero and hence an exponential approximation will give a divergent integral.
+Hence, instanton theory (which assumes the full peak is inside the integration bounds) is approximately a factor of two too large.
+When approaching the crossover temperature from above things are much worse, as the first derivative at the boundary [i.e.~the coefficient of the term linear in $v$ in the exponent of Eq.~(\ref{eq:Parabolic_Barrier})] approaches zero and hence an exponential approximation will give a divergent integral.